Sint Eustatius: Energy and water

 Statia Utility Company N.V. provides electricity to the island, as well as drinking water per truck and on part of the island by a water network.
 The electricity supply is rapidly being made green.
 Until 2016 all electricity was produced by diesel generators.
 In March 2016 the first phase of the solar park with 1.89 MWp capacity became operational, covering 23% of entire electricity demand.
 In November 2017 another 2.15 MWp was added, totaling 14,345 solar panels, with 4.1 MW capacity and a yearly production of 6.4 GWh.
 The solar park includes lithium-ion batteries of 5.9 MWh size.
 These provide power for grid stability, as well as energy shifting.
 On a sunny day the diesel generators are switched off from 9 a.m. to 8 pm.
 This is made possible by grid-forming inverters produced by SMA.
 This is one of the first such solar parks in the world and provides 40% to 50% of the island's electricity.

 Transportation

 The F. D. Roosevelt Airport (IATA: EUX) offers flights to Sint Maarten and Anguilla.

 As of March 2025, Makana operated ferries six days a week to and from Philipsburg on the Dutch part of Sint Maarten, with continuing service to the Dutch island of Saba, as well as a direct ferry link to and from St. Kitts (Port Zante in Basseterre).

 There is no regularly scheduled public transportation, such as public buses or minibuses, on Statia.

 Education

 Dutch government policy towards St. Eustatius and other SSS islands promoted English medium education.
-Sint Eustatius has bilingual English–Dutch education.
+Sint Eustatius had bilingual English–Dutch education.
+Since 2014, however, education is conducted solely in English.

 Gwendoline van Putten School (GVP) is a secondary school on the island.

 Other schools include: Golden Rock School, Gov. de Graaff School, Methodist School, SDA School.